mayadata-io/specs/Details-into-Kubernetes.md

 - All nodes have docker & bridge-utils installed
 - Nodes reachable to each other
 - Master node needs to be reachable to internet
+- all remote servers can be ssh logged in without a password by using key authentication
+- 1 master & 2 nodes

+#### git clone locally

 ## Others